GEORG JENSEN Sterling & Cabochon Moonstone Bracelet

-Danish silversmith Georg Jensen was a renowned Danish silversmith born in the 1866.
-His training in metalsmithing and his education of the fine arts allowed him to develop a successful career of beautiful jewelry and silver design.
+Renowned Danish silversmith Georg Jensen was born in 1866.
+His training in metalsmithing and his education in the Fine Arts enabled him to develop a successful career based in beautiful jewelry and silver design.
 His signature Art Nouveau style grew increasingly popular and Jensen became a world renowned artist.
-Jensen died in 1935 however his pieces are still being created today with the same craftsmanship as when he was alive.
+Although Jensen died in 1935, his pieces are still being created today using the same craftsmanship as when he was alive.

 This sterling silver bracelet is a great example of Georg Jensen's craft.
 From approximately circa 1933-1944, it is comprised of 8 sterling silver links, each with rich detail and portraying an Art Nouveau style floral motif.
 A single clear blue cabochon moonstone is set in the center of each link which adds to the beauty of this piece.
 Each link is connected by 2 oval shaped rings.
 On the back of the clasp are several markings: the signature "GJ" hallmark which was used during the 1933-44 time, "STERLING", "DENMARK", "925" and the number "3".
 This fabulous piece would make a great addition to any Jensen collection!

 Measurements: The bracelet measure approximately 7 3/4 " long and a little more than 5/8" wide.